christianmconroy/Georgetown-Projects/bad_tenant_ml_modeling/README.md

 ## Executive Summary

-- 10,200 tenants, with 1,254 holding more than one contract*
+- 10,200 tenants, with 1,254 holding more than one contract\*
 - Majority of tenants (6,622) have contract history of at least 24 months
 - 86.7% deposits returned while 5.1% partially returned and 8.2% forfeited
 - 32 tenants appeared likely to have been evicted based on gaps in amount of expected rent and number of expected payments
 - Almost all likely evictions had pattern of late rent payment and three-quarters paid the highest late fee on at least one occasion
 - Random Forest on an upsampled version of the data offered the best performance as measured by AUC
 - Contract history, age at the start of contract history, and use of cash for payment appeared to be most important in predicting bad tenants

+*\*Does not include transactions without contract data*

 ## Exploratory Data Analysis<br><sup> Understanding tenant and contract history</sup>